thegoodideaco/visualizing-hierarchies/src/router/vue+d3/layouts.md

 }
 ```

+---

 Finally, when `nestedData` changes, we need to recreate our hierarchy.

-We must summarize and sort the values before we run the layout on it, and then observe the heirarchy _after_ it's been mutated by the layout.
+We must also summarize and sort the values before we run the layout on it, and then observe the hierarchy _after_ it's been mutated by the layout.

 ```javascript
 /**